 - Remember genes determine the potential.
 Environment limits how much of that potential is realized.
 As people get better and better at perfecting the environmental factors (condition, training, fuel, motivation, health and luck) genetics is the one remaining but unlimited area in which improvement can still be made. - This was a crash course and covered way too much information to be absorbed in a few hours.
 Reread these slides again in a month.
-They will always be available at www.shewmaker.com. - I host a discussion group on Facebook called "Pigeons".
-It is a closed group but any racing pigeon fancier is welcome to join - just send me a Friend Request.
-We have fanciers from all over the world.
+They will always be available at www.shewmaker.com. - I have a group on Facebook called "Shewmaker Genetics" where I occasionally post useful information about genetics and pigeon racing.
+It is a public group so any racing pigeon fancier is welcome to join.
+We have fanciers from all over the world that are members.